Patrick Braxton-Andrew Killed: North Carolina Teacher Who Disappeared In Mexico Was Murdered By Drug Cartel

 Javier Corral, the governor of Chihuahua where Patrick Braxton-Andrew went missing, said they were determined to find the people responsible for killing the North Carolina teacher and bring them to justice.
 They named a suspect, a drug dealer who is believed to work with the notorious Sinaloa cartel.

-“I can say that this was a brutal and cowardly murder of a completely innocent person; of a straightforward man whose only misfortune was to cross paths with this thug,” Corral wrote in a Facebook post in Spanish (via the Charlotte Observer).
+“I can say that this was a brutal and cowardly murder of a completely innocent person; of a straightforward man whose only misfortune was to cross paths with this thug,” Corral wrote in a Facebook post in Spanish, via the Charlotte Observer.

 Family members said Patrick Braxton-Andrew arrived in Mexico a few days before his disappearance and spent most of the weekend sightseeing.
 He left his hotel at close to 4 p.m. the day he vanished, with most of his belongings still in the hotel.
-It took two days for family members to realize he was missing after he failed to show up to meet his brother in Mexico City.
+It took two days for family members to realize that he was missing after he failed to show up to meet his brother in Mexico City.

 An experienced backpacker, fluent in Spanish, Patrick Braxton-Andrew went for a hike alone near the tourist site Copper Canyon.
 Mexican authorities say he was murdered by a member of a drug cartel.
 By @meganspecia https://t.co/xlFDMLBEMT